nightness/txtzip/README.md

 # **txtzip**

-`txtzip` is a simple command-line tool for developers that bundles all the text files in a project folder into a single text file.
+`txtzip` is a simple command-line tool for developers that bundles all the text files in a project folder into a single **Markdown** file.
 It respects `.gitignore` and automatically ignores the `.git` folder, making it easy to bundle up your source code for sharing with ChatGPT or other LLMs.

 ## Features

-- **Collects all text files** from a folder into a single archive.
+- **Collects all text files** from a folder into a single **Markdown** archive.
 - **Respects `.gitignore` rules** to exclude ignored files and folders.
 - **Automatically skips the `.git` folder** to prevent including Git metadata.
 - **Include or Exclude Files**: Use the `--include` (`-i`) and `--exclude` (`-x`) options to include or exclude files based on glob patterns.
   - **Recursive Matching**: Patterns without a path separator (e.g., `*.ts`) will match files recursively in all subdirectories.
   - **Specific Matching**: Patterns with a path separator (e.g., `src/**/*.tsx`) will match files according to the specified path.
-- **Outputs a clean, readable text archive** with delineations showing file paths.
+- **Outputs a clean, readable Markdown archive** with code blocks and formatted file paths.
+- **Proper Handling of Markdown Files**: When including Markdown files (e.g., `README.md`), their content is included as-is without wrapping all of it in a code block.
+- **Prefix Tree Structure**: Use the `--prefix-tree` (`-p`) flag to include a tree-like structure of the included files at the beginning of the output.
 - **Overwrite Output File**: Use the `--overwrite` (`-w`) flag to overwrite the output file if it exists.
 - **Chunk Large Output Files**: Use the `--chunk-size` (`-c`) option to split the output into multiple files when it exceeds the specified size.
 - **Include Only Source Code Files**: Use the `--source-only` (`-S`) flag to include only files with source code-related extensions.